nejyeah/DeepPicker-python/README.md

     --train_type, 2, specify the training type
     --train_inputDir, string, specify the input directory, like '../extracted_data' --train_inputFile, string, specify the input file, like 'molecule_A.pickle;molecule_B.pickle', the separator must be ';'.
-So the particles from different molecules will be trained together.
     --particle_number, int, the default value is -1, so all the particles in the data file will be used for training.
 If it is set to 10000, and there are two kinds of molecules, then each one contributes only 5,000 positive samples.
     --model_save_dir, string, specify the diretory to save the model.
     --model_save_file, string, specify the file to save the model.